nickbabcock/EU4.Savegame/README.md

 - Get a github account
 - Fork the repo
-- Add a failing test.
-The purpose of this is to show that what you are adding couldn't have been done before, or was wrong.
 - Add your changes
 - Commit your changes in such a way there is only a single commit difference between the main branch here and yours.
 If you need help, check out [git